princeton-computational-imaging/ZeroScatter/README.md

 - train_0.sh: performs training of RGB2Gated model, which is later used for indirect supervision based on gated captures.
 - train_1.sh: performs training of the ZeroScatter translation block.
 - train_2.sh: performs training of the ZeroScatter consistency block.

+## License
+Our code is licensed under BSL-1.
+By downloading the software, you agree to the terms of this License.
+The data in the folder 'tfrecord_example/' based on the [DENSE Dataset](https://www.uni-ulm.de/en/in/driveu/projects/dense-datasets/).

 ## Questions
 If there is anything unclear, please feel free to reach out to me at zhengshi[at]princeton[dot]edu.